locationtech-labs/geopyspark/docs/core_concepts.rst

 Where is the Actual RDD?
 ------------------------

-The actual RDD that is being worked on exists in scala.
-Even if the RDD was originally created in python, it will be serialized and sent over to scala where it well decoded into scala RDD.
+The actual RDD that is being worked on exists in Scala.
+Even if the RDD was originally created in Python, it will be serialized and sent over to Scala where it will be decoded into a Scala RDD.

-None of the operations performed on the RDD occur in python, and the only time the RDD will be moved to python is if the user decideds to bring it over.
+None of the operations performed on the RDD occur in Python, and the only time the RDD will be moved to Python is if the user decides to bring it over.

 RasterRDD
 ----------